 - Pro tip: Chard is extremely easy to grow at home!

-- Pro tips: Leafy, green vegetables (like spinach) are an easy addition to omelets or salads!
+- Pro tips: Leafy, green vegetables (like spinach) are an easy addition to omelets, salads or even smoothies where spinach may change the color of the smoothie but has no added taste!

 - Examples: beans, peas, and lentils.